semgrep/semgrep-docs/docs/semgrep-cloud-platform/bitbucket-pr-comments.md

 </Tabs>

-## Enabling PR comments in BitBucket Cloud
+## Enabling PR comments in Bitbucket Cloud

 :::info Prerequisite
-* You must have a BitBucket Cloud [workspace access token](/semgrep-code/notifications/#creating-and-adding-a-workspace-access-token) or a [repository access token](/semgrep-code/notifications/#creating-and-adding-a-repository-access-token).
+* You must have a Bitbucket Cloud [workspace access token](/semgrep-code/notifications/#creating-and-adding-a-workspace-access-token) or a [repository access token](/semgrep-code/notifications/#creating-and-adding-a-repository-access-token).
 :::

 To enable PR comments, define the `BITBUCKET_TOKEN` environment variable in your CI config file.
 Its syntax and placement in your CI config file depends on your CI provider.
-For example, in BitBucket Pipelines, its syntax is the following:
+For example, in Bitbucket Pipelines, its syntax is the following:

 ```
 - export BITBUCKET_TOKEN=$PAT